 That’s why we at Your Agora asked the right questions and got the answers to get you started.
 We even made a checklist for opening a new school!
 Go through these considerations before starting an ESL school and breathe easy!

 Am I Qualified?

+This may be your first question on the journey of how to start up a language school.
 Maybe you’re an experienced ESL teacher with an entrepreneurial spirit or a business guru who is passionate about languages.
 Either way, you must understand all aspects of starting an ESL school.
 This not only includes the basic aspects of business, but also the niche of school management and instruction methodology.
 How do you prepare yourself in these areas?
 Your students will be able to answer this question — you study!

 Make an effort to really learn the business basics.
 Taking business management courses will prepare you for not only running a business, but finding the right business approach for your academy.

 When it comes to ESL qualifications, holding a TEFL certification, such as the Delta, or a relevant university Master’s degree, not only adds reputability to your school, but will help you understand the needs of your future students and teachers.
 ESL school owners should also be capable of recognizing good teaching and be able to help instructors improve their teaching.

 What are my Language School Options?